aeadio/dotfiles/README.md

 # dotfiles

 My dotfiles.
-I use a combination of MacOS, and Void Linux.
-Most of the Linux configuration has not yet been merged into main.
+I use MacOS as a daily driver, and the main branch holds that configuration.
+Void Linux config is kept in a separate branch that is occasionally rebased on main.

-Most of it is fairly run-of-the-mill.
-I've put particular effort into Zsh, as well as rewriting Ranger's `rifle.conf` to be more terminal-centric.
+Most of the config is fairly run-of-the-mill.
+I've put particular effort into Zsh, rewriting Ranger's `rifle.conf` to be more terminal-centric, and into Ansible bootstrapping.

 As usual, symlinks are set up from the home folder into the relevant files/directories as needed.
-The current set of symlinks is described in `hier.conf`.
-This is input into an unfinished bespoke tool for symlink management.
-This is going away in favor of Ansible playbooks.
+Symlinks are set up by Ansible.

 ## Zsh